 Scott Inglis-Kidger Director

 Ghislaine Morgan Associate Musical Director

 London SW11 3NA

 CANCELLATION POLICY: No refunds will be available for any reason (including illness) for cancellations received ten days or fewer before the workshop.
 Workshop places are limited and, in the event of a client asking to cancel their place, refunds can only be offered if there is a waiting list for the relevant voice-part, and another client from the waiting list accepts the place.

-SOPRANO SOLD OUT: Please join the waiting list here
+SOPRANO and ALTO SOLD OUT: Please join the waiting list here